aws-samples/serverless-patterns/cdk-stepfunction-durable-lambda-function/README.md

 Announced at re:Invent 2025, [Lambda durable functions](https://docs.aws.amazon.com/lambda/latest/dg/durable-functions.html) introduce a checkpoint/replay mechanism that allows Lambda executions to run for up to one year, automatically recovering from interruptions.
 This pattern shows how to combine durable functions with Step Functions in a hybrid architecture: durable functions handle application-level logic within Lambda, while Step Functions coordinates the high-level workflow across multiple AWS services.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: [cdk-stepfunction-durable-lambda-function](https://serverlessland.com/patterns/cdk-stepfunction-durable-lambda-function)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## When to Use This Pattern
-Use this pattern when:
-- Your Lambda function execution time exceeds 15 minutes and must be orchestrated by Step Functions
+Use this pattern when you need both Step Functions workflow orchestration and durable function reliability within individual Lambda functions.
+Common scenarios include:
+- You have an existing Step Functions workflow and want to add long-running or stateful Lambda logic without splitting it across multiple functions and states
+- You want Step Functions to coordinate high-level workflows across AWS services while keeping complex application logic encapsulated in durable Lambda functions
-- You want to keep complex business logic within a Lambda function rather than splitting into a fanout architecture
+- You need to reduce the number of Lambda functions and Step Functions states by consolidating multi-step business logic into a single durable function
-- Your team prefers standard programming languages and IDE-based development over visual/JSON workflow designers
-- You need fine-grained control over execution state in code

-Use Step Functions alone when:
-- You are orchestrating multiple AWS services with native integrations
-- Non-technical stakeholders need to understand and validate workflow logic
-- You require zero-maintenance, fully managed infrastructure

 Many applications benefit from using both services.
 A common pattern is using durable functions for application-level logic within Lambda, while Step Functions coordinates high-level workflows across multiple AWS services beyond Lambda functions.

+For guidance on choosing between durable functions and Step Functions for standalone use, see [Durable functions or Step Functions](https://docs.aws.amazon.com/lambda/latest/dg/durable-step-functions.html) in the AWS documentation.

 ## Requirements